-The article describes, in soft and funny quips, their take on what it means to be a designer.
-I laughed, out loud, for several seconds, at the author’s musings.
-Here’ s summary of their findings, as well as my personal assessment on each point.
+I read a great article posted on istockphoto, which unfortunately has been relocated/removed since.
+But the article describes, in soft and funny quips, their take on what it means to be a designer.
+I laughed, out loud, at the author’s musings.
+Here is a summary of their findings, as well as my personal assessment on each point.

-1. Spend the majority of time in A: Our Own World or B: Lala Land.
+A. Our Own World or B. Lala Land.

-I would catagorize this as a certain TRUTH.
-(We) have the courage or the burning desire, to be anywhere else.
-Personally, to be everywhere, simultaneously.
-For clients, this is a bonus because we can take you or your audience to places they haven’t imagined yet.

-NOTSOMUCH.
-Granted, many of us do, but I would surmise that these days, at least half of us (obviously and especially, we package designers) think in 3D — and rectangularly, squarely, cylindrically, etc.

-8. Our schedule is like a that of a night club.
 TRUTH.
+(We) have the courage and desire, to be everywhere simultaneously.
+For clients, this is a bonus because we can take you or your audience to places you and they haven’t imagined yet.

+Granted, many of us do, but I would surmise that these days, at least half of us (obviously and especially, package designers) think in 3D — and rectangularly, squarely, cylindrically, etc.

-Which is one reason we work well internationally.
+Only when it absolutely needs to be.
+And, one reason it is: we work well internationally.
 Actually, most of us are ever-accommodating.
 That, or perfectionists, usually one of the two.

-For all that we designers are, we love what we do and hopefully, do it well.
+For all that we designers are, we love what we do and most of us do it well.

 I’ve made a lot of comments on behalf of designers everywhere.
 If you are a designer (or a member of the general audience) and have more to say, or share, please do!